Investing Basics: Investing in Trade Finance

 What are the risks?

 The financing of trade has historically formed a core part of a bank’s own lending activities.
 Global banks are active providers of revolving trade backed financing.
-Set out below is a table produced by Bank for International Settlements highlighting the trade finance assets held by a number of banks in January 2014:
+Set out below is a table produced by Bank for International Settlements highlighting the trade finance assets held by a number of banks:

 The reason?
 It is inherently low risk.